bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ### Autoplay Reverse

-You can use the `rideReverse` prop to reverse the direction that the Carousel will autoplay
+You can use the `rideReverse` prop to reverse the direction that the Carousel will autoplay.

 <HighlightCard>
     <b-carousel controls indicators ride="carousel" ride-reverse="true">